Originally published July 17, 2019, updated for August 2025.

 powercfg /batteryreport /output "c:\batteryreport.html"

-Powercfg is a tool included with Windows 7 and above.
+Powercfg is a tool introduced with Windows 7 that has been included in Windows 8, 10 and 11 as well.
 The command will generate a report and save it to the drive C:.
 If you are unable to access Admin rights, you can abbreviate the command which will lead to the file being saved to your home directory.

 powercfg /batteryreport